Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Related Work

-Over the past decade, various convolutional variants are proposed for HSI classification.
+Over the past decade, various convolutional variants have been proposed for HSI classification.
 1D ConvNet and 2D ConvNet are first introduced into HSI classification.
 Mei and Ling~\cite{mei2016integrating, 2016Spectral} employed 1D ConvNets to perform convolution along the spectral dimension, effectively extracting spectral features.
-Furthermore, a series of HSI classification approaches~\cite{makantasis2015deep, yue2015spectral} based on 2D ConvNet haven been proposed.
-1D ConvNet focus on spectral dimension, 2D ConvNet considers spatial dimension.
+Meanwhile, a series of HSI classification approaches~\cite{makantasis2015deep, yue2015spectral} based on 2D ConvNet have been proposed.
+1D ConvNet considers spectral dimension, while 2D ConvNet always focuses on spatial dimension.
 Later, researchers pursued dual-channel ConvNet structures after recognizing the potential of combining spectral and spatial information.
 Zhang \textit{et al.}~\cite{zhang2017spectral} and Yang \textit{et al.} ~\cite{yang2017learning} introduced dual-channel ConvNet models that effectively integrated 1D ConvNet and 2D ConvNet, achieving further improvements in accuracy for HSI classification.
-Since 2016, 3D ConvNet based method become the mainstream as 3D convolution naturally extracts spectral-spatial features from 3D HSIs.
+Since 2016, 3D ConvNet based methods have become the mainstream as 3D convolution naturally extracts spectral-spatial features from 3D HSIs.
 Li \textit{et al.}~\cite{li2017spectral} and Chen \textit{et al.}~\cite{chen2016deep} pioneered this approach, constructing 3D ConvNet architectures to capture spatial-spectral patterns efficiently.
 The inherent 3D nature of HSIs was leveraged, enabling comprehensive feature extraction and improving classification performance.
 After that, researchers mainly focus on designing HSI characteristic-aligned 3D ConvNets.
 Efficient residual structures were introduced by Zhong \textit{et al.}~\cite{zhong2018spectral}, integrating spectral and spatial residual modules to improve feature learning.
 Zhang \textit{et al.}~\cite{2019Hyperspectral} focused on lightweight 3D-CNN designs and transfer learning strategies to handle small sample problems.
-Zhang \textit{et al.}~\cite{zhang20213} devised an efficient 3D pixel-to-pixel classification model using the NAS algorithm.
+Getting inspiration from DARTS, Chen \textit{et al.}~\cite{chen2019automatic} proposed a 3D Auto-CNN for HSI classification.
+In the preprocessing stage, 3D Auto-CNN heavily compresses the spectral dimension of raw HSIs through point wise convolution.
+Under this basis, 3DANAS~\cite{zhang20213} and HyT-NAS~\cite{3danas} are designed, which introduce the NAS algorithm into an efficient 3D pixel-to-pixel classification framework.